The Candida and Autoimmune Disease Connection

 Ideally your good bacteria, bad bacteria, and Candida that make up your gut microbiome exist in a balanced state.
 In fact, I like to think of your microbiome as a rainforest, with many different species living together in a balanced harmony.

-However, if your immune system is compromised, you eat a diet high in carbohydrates and sugar, you take medications such as birth control pills or antibiotics, or are even just dealing with chronic stress, the balance can be disrupted, and Candida can grow out of control and quickly become a problem.
+However, you can compromise your immune system if you eat a diet high in carbohydrates and sugar, you take medications such as birth control pills or antibiotics, or are even just dealing with chronic stress.
+This disrupts the balance of bacteria and Candida can grow out of control, thereby quickly become a problem.

 Symptoms of Candida Overgrowth